|

 $export_ok

 Show repository only if this file exists (in repository).
+Only

-is relative to GIT_DIR. git-daemon[1] uses
+relative to GIT_DIR. git-daemon[1] uses git-daemon-export-ok,

-git-daemon-export-ok, unless started with --export-all.
-By
+unless started with --export-all.
+By default this variable is

-default this variable is not set, which means that this
+not set, which means that this feature is turned off.

 $export_auth_hook

-Function used to determine which repositories should be
+Function used to determine which repositories should be shown.

-described by $export_ok, $projects_list, and
+$export_ok, $projects_list, and $projects_maxdepth.
+Example:

 our $export_auth_hook = sub { return -e "$_[0]/git-daemon-export-ok"; };